rms0329/Event-Driven-Storytelling/README.md

 - [SAMP](https://samp.is.tue.mpg.de/): human-scene interaction motions (e.g., sit)
 - [Inter-X](https://liangxuy.github.io/inter-x/): human-human interaction motions (e.g., chat, hug, etc.)

+For the AMASS dataset, our code was developed with the `SMPL+H G` version.\
 Our demo with default settings requires only the AMASS and SAMP datasets, but you need to download the Inter-X dataset to enable the human-human interaction motions.
 After downloading each dataset, you should organize them in the following structure:
 ```
 ${PROJECT_ROOT}$/